 How can physical therapy help?

 Vestibular disorders are difficult to diagnose, as they often do not appear on imaging and can be confused with other disorders.
-Therapists who have knowledge in this field are educated on specific testing and exams to rule in or out certain disorders.
-Therapists begin with a comprehensive clinical assessment involving multiple systems.
-From there, a customized exercise plan is made from the objective findings to address your impairments.
+Specialized therapists who have knowledge in this field are educated on specific testing measures and exams to rule in or out certain disorders.
+Therapists begin with a comprehensive clinical assessment involving brain, eye, and vestibular systems.
+From there, a customized exercise plan is made from the examination findings to address your impairments.
 Your therapist will educate you on your condition and how to deal with your impairments.

 Pelvic Floor Therapy focuses on dysfunction of the pelvic floor.
 This specific rehab works to address muscle imbalances, restore normal function, and address underlying causes.
-This therapy is directed towards people who may have issues with urinary or having bowel movements, pain with sexual intercourse, pregnancy, and post-pregnancy related problems.
+This therapy is directed towards people who may have issues with urinary or bowel movements, pain with sexual intercourse, chronic pelvic pain, pregnancy, and post-partum musculoskeletal care.

 Common causes of pelvic floor dysfunction include: